 Just like you, DCG cares about enriching people’s lives and strengthening communities.

-DCG Philanthropic Services Inc. is a Saskatchewan based consulting firm specializing in fundraising, sponsorships, marketing and communication services to support the needs of clients in the non-profit sector.
+DCG Philanthropic Services Inc. is a national consulting firm headquartered in Saskatchewan.
+Our firm specializes in fundraising, sponsorships, research, strategy and communication services to support the needs of clients in the non-profit sector across Canada.

 Let’s make a difference, together.

 Our boutique firm provides direct involvement and oversight on all projects by a team of very skilled and dedicated staff.
 We have significant breadth of experience in every aspect of fundraising and are considered leaders in our sector.
 DCG’s diverse team is passionate about working ‘hands on’ with organizations like yours to enhance their fund development success.
 DCG Associates have experience working on campaigns from $500,000 to over $150M, locally, provincially, and across Canada.

 We had the pleasure of working alongside Dr. Ernie Walker, Tara Janzen and the entire Wanuskewin team.
 Exciting to see the work continue on the UNESCO World Heritage Site application process!